SorenLundt/WinGet-Wrapper/README.md

 # WinGet-Wrapper
-A PowerShell to install/manage applications using WinGet - Common use case include InTune, and other endpoint management products.
+A PowerShell to install/manage applications using WinGet - Common use case include InTune, and other endpoint management products.´
 Detection script available for fixed version and for dynamic version (automatically matches the installed version with version available with WinGet)

-Script dynamically finds the WinGet directory so it can be used with System Context.
-Process can be stopped using -StopProcess.
+* Dynamically finds the WinGet directory to be used under System Context.
+* Kill selected process before WinGet command using -StopProcess.
+* Detection script that dynamically finds latest package available trough WinGet
-Logs to $env:ProgramData\WinGet-WrapperLogs (C:\ProgramData\WinGet-WrapperLogs) and detection script performs cleanup of log files older than 60 days.
+* Logs to $env:ProgramData\WinGet-WrapperLogs (Usually C:\ProgramData\WinGet-WrapperLogs)
+* Detection script performs automatic cleanup of log files older than 60 days.

 ## Background
 WinGet have a few limitations in terms of automation and is not integrated with common endpoints management products.